EAH22/thesis-template/01. INSPIRATION/Elie.md

 Found a Reddit Page that lists them (https://www.reddit.com/r/Thomassons/).
 I also discovered the term "White Elephant" (https://www.investopedia.com/terms/w/whiteelephant.asp#:~:text=A%20white%20elephant%20is%20a,elephants%20to%20the%20reigning%20monarch.)

 So anyways I am still not sure how to approach my thesis.
 The reason is that I don't know if I should focus on ONE "object" like the telephone booth/box and discuss it's case (introducing the idea of the thomasson and white elephant) OR if I should focus on a family of like-type objects and just name them "URBAN RELICS".
 If so, I am wondering which angle I should attack on my research question.
 Actually that is the main issue at the moment I have no research question.
 What do I want to resolve through this work ?

+Just stumbled on the term "street furniture" and the work of Edwin Heathcote.
+So far I need to buy his book and the one about thomassons as well.
+I am close to formulate something exciting but what ?

+Urban relics and street furniture.
+Should I question surveillance as being a part of modern street furniture ?
+Meaning should I explore the new types of street furniture.
+Which angle...

+"(...)reminders of cities that once were."

+defunct piece of communications infrastructure

+Urban relics : How street furniture shapes the reality and experience of the metropolitan environment

+In my thesis I shall explore urban relics through observation, interviews and documentation, highlighting concepts like the thomassons, white elephant and defunct and new street furniture to answer the question of the experience of a city more precisely How does street furniture influence our experience and reality of a place.